CRIMINAL LAW I - 2020/1

 The learning and teaching strategy follows an enquiry-based learning approach.

-The lectures will not give a full description of, or appreciation of, the law.
-In order to learn in greater depth and breadth, such as to satisfy the learning outcomes, students will answer questions of some complexity in the 2-hour seminars, either resolving legal problems or performing a critical analysis of the law.
-Typically the seminar groups will each contain 16 students, who will work in small groups to research the law and present answers, demonstrating self-direction and originality, of both approach and resolution.
+In order to learn in greater depth and breadth, such as to satisfy the learning outcomes, students will answer questions of some complexity in the 2-hour workshops, either engaging in liability analysis or performing a critical evaluation of a legal judgment.
+Typically the workshop groups will each contain 28 students, who will work in small groups to research the law and present answers, demonstrating self-direction and originality, of both approach and resolution.
 Students should be prepared to field questions during their presentations, either from their tutor or from fellow students, and to follow up the presentations with group discussion and feedback.
 Presentations may be required in any form, including advocacy for a specific party in a problem question or argument for or against a specific proposition.

 For efficiency and ease of understanding, teaching of critical legal skills may be blended with the substantive subject-specific lectures.